 What is a calorie?

-A calorie in physics is the energy required to raise the temperature of 1 gram of water 1 °C. The calorie you see on a food package, however, is actually a kilocalorie, or 1,000 calories, the amount of energy needed to raise the temperature of 1 kilogram of water 1 degree Celsius.
+A calorie in physics is the energy required to raise the temperature of 1 gram of water to 1 °C. The calorie you see on a food package, however, is actually a kilocalorie, or 1,000 calories, the amount of energy needed to raise the temperature of 1 kilogram of water 1 degree Celsius.
 The original method used to determine calories in a given food directly measured the energy it produced.
 The food was placed in a bomb calorimeter, a sealed container surrounded by water.
 The food was completely burned and the resulting rise in water temperature was measured.

 What is a nutritional calorie?